 Help for Bible Teachers: Praying Like You Truly Believe HE is the Source of All You Need

-Character of the Master Teacher: servanthood as seen in His selfless acts of love for others
+- His Character: servanthood as seen in His selfless acts of love for others

 Jesus laid aside His heavenly glory, “taking the very nature of a servant” (Phil.
 2:7).
 “For even the Son of man did not come to be served, but to serve, and to give His life as a ransom for many” (Mk.
 10:45).
 “Greater love has no one than this, that he lay down his life for his friends” (Jn.
 15:13).
 Jesus invested into the lives of His students.
 He did not merely teach lessons.

 Question for Bible Teachers: Are you truly there to serve students and not merely teach a lesson?